mcsee/Software-Design-Articles/Articles/Blogging/I Wrote More than 90 Articles on 2021 Here is What I Learned/readme.md

 # Time management

-- I read a lot of articles early in the morning and bookmark them during the day. 🌅
+- I read a lot of articles early in the morning and bookmark them during the day 🌅.

 - I use Trello, Inoreader, Pocket, and Obsidian.

-- I Use [The Pomodoro technique](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Productivity/16%20Simple%20Tips%20to%20Boost%20Your%20Productivity%20x10/readme.md) to focus when writing. 🍅
+- I Use [The Pomodoro technique](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Productivity/16%20Simple%20Tips%20to%20Boost%20Your%20Productivity%20x10/readme.md) to focus when writing 🍅.

 - I avoid perfection.
 I publish them when they are *ready*.